MahmoudGamalJr/MM-Calculator/README.md

 # MM-Calculator using CPP Programming Language
-Ranked 2nd out of +85 team from all schools in luxor state,
  Calculator with support of +, -, *, /, ^, sin, cos, tan...
-By : Mahmoud Gamal / El-Sayed Nour El-Din High School.